Duterte to visit Myanmar, Thailand

-The Department of Foreign Affairs (DFA) on Thursday announced that President Rodrigo Duterte will go to Myanmar and Thailand for official visits next week.
+The Department of Foreign Affairs (DFA) on Thursday announced that President Rodrigo Duterte will go to Myanmar and Thailand for official visits starting this week.

 Duterte and his entourage will leave for Nay Pyi Daw in Myanmar on Sunday.